Carex juniperorum: Distribution

 Juniper sedge is globally rare.
 It only occurs in sections of Ohio, Kentucky, and Virginia in the United States.
 In Canada, it is found in the province of Ontario.

 Description and habitat

 Juniper sedge prefers dry, open, calcareous soils that are periodically disturbed to maintain canopy cover.
 The plant grows forming a clump, with grass-like leaves up to 30cm long with a reddish-brown basal sheath.
 Flowers occur in early may on a small basal spike.
 Small (1.5-2mm) ellipsoid perigynia form in late May lasting until late June.

 Risks

-Cyperus juniperorum faces habitat risk from fire suppression, invasive plant succession, development and habitat fragmentation. the sedge requires open habitat to grow and through fire suppression, land use changes, and increased invasive plant presence such as Alianthus altissima have threatened existing populations.
+Cyperus juniperorum faces habitat risk from fire suppression, invasive plant succession, development and habitat fragmentation. the sedge requires open habitat to grow and through fire suppression, land use changes, and increased invasive plant presence such as Ailanthus altissima have threatened existing populations.
 To ensure the survival of the species proper land management techniques must be implemented to keep existing habitat clear of secondary growth that may outcompete juniper sedge.